 The Daily Lesson — by the holy gaon and tzaddik Rabbi Eliezer Berland shlit"a

-Here is the full lesson that The Rav, Rabbi Eliezer Berland shlit"a, delivered last night, Tuesday night, the night of the 20th of Av, after Ma’ariv:
+Before you is the full lesson that our teacher Rav Eliezer Berland shlit"a delivered last night, Tuesday, the night of the 20th of Av, after Maariv:

 Why did Amram divorce Yocheved?

-“Then Amram divorced Yocheved at the age of one hundred and thirty.
-At one hundred and thirty, it had already become unbearable for him—how much can he endure?
-How much can a person endure?
+"Then Amram divorced Yocheved at the age of one hundred and thirty.
+At the age of one hundred and thirty, he had already had enough; how much can one suffer?
+How much can a person suffer?
 One hundred and thirty years is already enough.
-Everyone thought that surely Yocheved had burned his food, or maybe she had made some kind of face at him.
-No one understood why people would divorce at the age of one hundred and thirty—where have we ever heard of such a thing?
-Where is there such a thing—divorcing at one hundred and thirty…?
-We have never heard of it since the beginning of time; there was no such thing.
-But that was the reality: at one hundred and thirty, he divorced.
-A decree went out: ‘Every son that is born, you shall cast into the Nile’ (Shemos 1:22).
-Immediately Amram understood: Why should we bring children into the world only for them to be thrown into the Nile?!
-Let each person go back to his parents—I will go to my parents.
-He was Amram son of Kehat; I will go to my father Kehat.
-Kehat lived one hundred and thirty-three years; Amram [lived] one hundred and thirty-seven; and Yocheved will go to her father Levi—Yocheved daughter of Levi.”
+Everyone thought that perhaps Yocheved had burned his food, or perhaps she had made a face at him.
+No one understood why they were divorcing at the age of one hundred and thirty.
+Where have we heard of such a thing?
+Where does such a thing exist, to divorce at the age of one hundred and thirty?
+We have never heard of it from the days of old; there was no such thing.
+But that was the reality—at the age of one hundred and thirty, he divorced.
+A decree went out: 'Every son that is born ye shall cast into the river' (Exodus 1:22).
+Amram immediately understood: What, are we going to bring children into the world just so they can throw them into the river?!
+Let everyone go to their own parents; I will go to my parents.
+He was Amram ben Kehat; I will go to my father, Kehat.
+Kehat lived one hundred and thirty-three years, Amram one hundred and thirty-seven, and Yocheved will go to her father, Levi; Yocheved, the daughter of Levi."

-To bring down the soul of the Tzaddik, one must shed physicality
+To bring the soul of the tzaddik, one must strip away physicality

-“It is written: ‘And a man went from the house of Levi and took a daughter of Levi’ (Shemos 2:1).
-There are no names—because there were no names; this was a stripping away of physicality.
-Yocheved was no longer ‘Yocheved,’ and Amram was no longer ‘Amram’—they had already risen beyond time.
-In order to bring a soul like Moshe Rabbeinu, one must remove all physicality.
-That is why it says, ‘And a man went’—the Zohar says (Vol. 2, Shemos, daf 11–12; see there) that this refers to Hashem: that Amram became Hashem Himself, as it were.
-Every soul must be transformed into a part of Hashem.
-This happens only through prayers.
-Because Rebbe Nachman says that the Gemara is the preparation for prayer: ‘Virgins after her, her companions, are brought to You’—‘virgins’ refers to the letters of the Gemara.
-If a person learns with depth, then he has mochin (expanded spiritual consciousness) to pray.
-If he does not learn with depth, then he has no mochin; he cannot overcome foreign thoughts.
-But only through prayer does he become a part of Hashem.
-And Yocheved became the daughter of the Livyasan—‘a daughter of Levi’ means a portion of the Livyasan.”
+"It is written: 'And there went a man of the house of Levi, and took to wife a daughter of Levi' (Exodus 2:1).
+There are no names, because there were no names; this was the stripping away of physicality.
+No, Yocheved was not Yocheved, and Amram was not Amram; they had already stripped themselves away long ago.
+In order to bring a soul like Moshe Rabbeinu, one must strip away all physicality.
+Therefore, it is written 'And there went a man.'
+The Zohar says (Vol. II – Shemot, p.
+11-12, see there) that this is Hashem, for Amram became Hashem Himself.
+Every soul must turn into a part of Hashem.
+This is only through prayers, for the Rebbe says that the Gemara is the preparation for prayer.
+'The virgins in her train being brought unto thee' (Psalms 45:15) – 'virgins' are the letters of the Gemara.
+If a person studies in-depth (b'iyun), then he has the intellect (mochin) to pray.
+If he does not study in-depth, then he has no intellect; he does not succeed in overcoming the foreign thoughts.
+But only through prayer does he turn into a part of Hashem.
+And Yocheved became the daughter of the Leviathan – 'daughter of Levi' is a part of the Leviathan."

 Subscribe to Our Newsletter